Tom Hollander: 2016–2019: Travesties and The Night Manager

-Charity work
+2020–present: Career expansion

+Since 2020, he has voiced Alfred Pennyworth in the animated series Harley Quinn on HBO Max.
+In 2021 he portrayed multiple roles as George V, Wilhelm II, and Nicholas II of Russia in the spy action drama The King's Man.
+The following year he voiced The Mole in the animated short The Boy, the Mole, the Fox and the Horse (2022) which won the Academy Award for Best Animated Short Film.
+In 2022 he played Major Dalby, director of WOOC(P) in the ITV cold war drama series The Ipcress File and played Quentin, a wealthy gay British expat living in Sicily, in the second season of The White Lotus.
+From 2022 to 2023, Hollander returned to the Almeida Theatre to play the lead role of Boris Berezovsky in the inaugural run of Patriots, a play by Peter Morgan about the late Russian oligarch's life.
+In 2024 he portrayed author Truman Capote in the FX on Hulu limited series Feud: Capote vs. The Swans.

+Philanthropy

 Hollander has contributed his running and cycling efforts to several charitable causes, including running to raise funds for the Childline Crisis Hotline in 2006 and in 2007, for the Teenage Cancer Trust.
 He is a long-time supporter of the Helen & Douglas House Hospice for Children and Young Adults in Oxford, which provides hospice care for children.
 He continues to support charitable organisations by contributing readings and other appearances throughout the year.

 Hollander is a patron of the British Independent Film Awards and has supported the efforts of the Old Vic's "24 Hour Plays New Voices" Gala, which forwards the cause of young writers for the British stage.
 In August 2014, he was one of 200 public figures who were signatories to a letter to The Guardian opposing Scottish independence in the run-up to September's referendum on that issue.

 Personal life

-Hollander's sister is director, writer and singer Julia Hollander.
-The siblings, and their father Tony Hollander, presented a BBC Radio 3 documentary in 2020, exploring the story of how Tony and his parents escaped from the imminent Nazi occupation of Czechoslovakia in 1938.
+Hollander's sister is director, writer, and singer Julia Hollander.
+The siblings and their father Tony Hollander, presented a BBC Radio 3 documentary in 2020, exploring the story of how Tony and his parents escaped from the imminent Nazi occupation of Czechoslovakia in 1938.
 A letter from a BBC radio sound engineer saved his father's life.

-Hollander has lived in the same flat in Notting Hill, London, since 2000.
-In 2010 he became engaged to the designer Fran Hickman, but they ended their relationship.
+Hollander has lived in the same flat in Notting Hill, West London, since 2000.

-At the 2019 general election he campaigned in Kensington for Sam Gyimah of the Liberal Democrats.
+In 2010, Hollander became engaged to interior designer Fran Hickman.
+In 2023, they had a son, who is Hollander's first child.

-In January 2016, he became an Honorary Fellow of Selwyn College, Cambridge.
+In January 2016, Hollander became an Honorary Fellow of Selwyn College, Cambridge.